I’ve been trying to come up with more fun, age-appropriate Halloween art ideas for kids and I think I hit on a really great one.

 However, next time I would either try to do this on an old white sheet—maybe with watered down acrylic paint.

-Despite our difficulties removing the tape, in the end I think the tape resist skeletons worked pretty well.
+Despite our difficulties removing the tape, in the end I think the tape resist skeletons worked well.
 We hung ours in our hallway.

 I LOVE how they look and spend too much time looking up from the computer at the one I can see through my office door.

 And besides making spooky, cool Halloween decor, the tape resist skeletons are a good way for kids to learn about the bones inside their body.
+And as Halloween art ideas for kids go, this one is pretty awesome.

 - Body Tracing and Painting on a Rainy Day